donat8/OpenCv-Course/README.md

 # OpenCv-Course

-Using some functionality of the OpenCV library.
+Exploring some functionality of the OpenCV library.

 ###### Final projects are:
 - webcam painter: you can pick a colour and draw with it on your webcam screen, essentially colour recognition